-•Disassemble the rear brakes:
+•Disassemble the original equipment rear brakes:

-Raise the rear wheels off the ground and support the rear suspension according to the vehicle manufacturer's instructions.
+Raise the rear wheels off the ground.
+Support the rear suspension by placing jack stands under the rear axle or vehicle frame.
+The vehicle's weight must be on jack stands.
+The vehicle must not be supported by a car jack or hoist.

-Remove the rear wheels and disassemble the existing brake assembly down to the bare axle.

-•Remove any nicks or burrs on the axle housing flange, as well as the axle flange, that may interfere with the installation of the new brake components.
+Completely disassemble the stock brake system down to the bare axle.
+Degrease and remove any dings or burrs on the housing flange as well as the axle flange which may interfere with the brake assembly.
+Assemble the axle into the rear end housing.

-•Clean and de-grease the axle and axle housing flange.

-Figure 2.
-Wheel Clearance Diagram

-Assembly Instructions

-NOTE: Numbers in parenthesis refer to the parts list and Figure 1 on the preceding pages.

-CAUTION: All mounting bolts must fully engage clinch nuts.
-Be sure to check that all bolts are either flush or protruding through flanged side of clinch nut after shimming, Figure 5.
+Assembly Instructions (numbers in parenthesis refer to the part list/diagram on the preceding page): CAUTION: All mounting bolts must fully engage insert nuts.
+Be sure to check that all bolts are either flush or protruding through flanged side of insert nut after shimming, Figure 5.

 •With the slot pointing upward and the mounting ears pointing towards the rear of the vehicle, install the caliper mounting bracket (1) to the housing flange using the stock Original Equipment Manufacturer (OEM) bolts and nuts.
 Stock OEM hex nuts that retain the bracket (1) should be on the wheel side of the bracket.
 Apply red Loctite® 271 to the stock OEM bolt threads and torque to OEM specifications.
-NOTE: Some brackets act as the bearing retainers, while
+NOTE: Some brackets act as the bearing retainers, while others help locate the bearing in the axle housing flange.
+If the stock bearing plates are still on the axle, the caliper mounting brackets (1) should be located between the axle housing flange and the bearing retainer plate.
+Make sure the heads of the caliper mounting bracket insert nuts are FACING OUTWARD TOWARDS THE WHEEL.